MikeRalphson/Nitro9/README.md

 This is a scraper that runs on [Morph](https://morph.io).
 Please read [the Morph.io documentation](https://morph.io/documentation).

+It can also been run locally.

 Usage: `node scraper.js`

-Output is an sqlite3 database containing one table, "data".
+Output is an sqlite3 database containing one table, "data":

 ````javascript
 	var fields = [